Oneplace.com

 Esther: What do I do first?

 Hegai: Let's get you some food.
-Hamai.
-We need some food in here.
+Amaye, we need some food in here!
 We will begin after you eat.
 Oh, there is much to do.

-Narrator (Paws & Tales): Each of the girls completed 12 months of beauty treatments before seeing the king.
-When the time came for them to be presented to the king, as the Scripture puts it, the king loved Esther more than all the women.
-And she found favor and kindness with him more than all the girls.
+Narrator: Each of the girls completed 12 months of beauty treatments before seeing the king.
+When the time came for them to be presented to the king, as the Scripture puts it, the king loved Esther more than all the women, and she found favor and kindness with him more than all the girls.

-Mazie: Hi, I'm Mazie from Ozark, Missouri.
-My favorite Paws and Tales character is Stacy because she always has the best ideas.
+Insight for Living: Hi, I'm Maisie from Ozark, Missouri.
+My favorite Paws & Tales character is Stacy because she always has the best ideas.
 Wait till you hear what happens next on today's episode.

-Stacy: Stacy here from Paws and Tales.
-Hey, Dave.
-So that flat CJ, Ned, or Goose, I don't get it.
+Guest (Female): Stacy here from Paws & Tales.
+Hey, Dave, so that flat CJ, Ned, or Gooze, I don't get it.

-Dave: We're going to ask kids to download a coloring sheet of their favorite Paws and Tales character from our website, pawsandtails.org, and color it in.
-Then we're asking them to upload a photo of them holding their work of art up in some fun or interesting place they've recently visited.
+Guest (Male): Well, we're going to ask kids to download a coloring sheet of their favorite Paws & Tales character from our website, pawsandtales.org, and color it in.
+Then we're asking them to upload a photo of them holding their work of art in some fun or interesting place they've recently visited.

-Stacy: I love that.
-So creative and so fun.
+Guest (Female): I love that!
+So creative and so fun!

-Dave: It really is.
-Then the really smart web people will post some of those photos on pawsandtails.org, so the world can see their artistry and flair.
+Guest (Male): It really is.
+Then the really smart web people will post some of those photos on pawsandtales.org so the world can see their artistry and flair.

-Dave: It's really easy.
-Just go on to pawsandtails.org and pop into the clubhouse to upload.
+Guest (Male): It's really easy.
+Just go on to pawsandtales.org and pop into the clubhouse to upload.
 It's so easy.

 Mordecai: Ardia, you're late today.